Scott Foster, accountant turned Chicago Blackhawks goalie, stars in NHL debut

-CHICAGO -- Scott Foster thought it was going to be just another night.
-Then the 36-year-old accountant signed a contract, put on his goaltender gear and waited in Chicago's locker room.
-Then he got into the game.
+CHICAGO -- Scott Foster, 36-year-old accountant, thought it was going to be just another night of watching the Blackhawks from the press box.
+Then, in an instant, he signed a contract, put on goaltender gear and waited in Chicago's locker room.
+Shortly, after, it was his turn to get into the game.

 Foster was pressed into action when Chicago lost Anton Forsberg and Collin Delia to injuries, and the former college goalie stopped all seven shots he faced over the final 14 minutes of the Blackhawks' 6-2 victory over the playoff-bound Winnipeg Jets on Thursday.